What should I write?

 - Framing the message overall in a partisan fashion

-- Assuming that the recipient agrees with them on issues or policy
+- Assuming that the recipient agrees with you on issues or policy

 It’s fine to mention specific issues, just be careful not to assume the recipient agrees with your policy preferences.